 So what needs to shift?
 What are the principled changes that need to occur?
 How will we prepare our teachers to produce deep, collaborative thinkers who understand how to leverage the transformational aspects of the web in safe and ethical ways?

 My partner at Powerful Learning Practice (plpnetwork.com), Will Richardson, is fond of saying, “You can’t workshop it.”
 And he is right.
 Traditional PD models of “sit and get” just will not work any longer.
-Providing the kind of job-embedded, team-based professional development that research suggests creates sustainable change, you must have strong leadership.
-That leadership must be distributed, collaborative and connected.
+Providing the kind of job-embedded, team-based professional development that research suggests creates sustainable change, change means having strong leadership.
+That leadership must be distributed, collaborative, and connected.